ScaleFree-Tech/YiShape-VecDB/README.md

 "YiShape Vector Database" is a specialized database management system and application assistance system for new artificial intelligence applications such as large language models, natural language processing, and image retrieval.
 The system has complete independent intellectual property rights.
 Its core functions include: optimal vector space representation algorithms (self-developed) and fastest retrieval space indexing algorithms (self-developed) for unstructured data (text, images, audio), mainly targeting enterprise private deployment, suitable for knowledge extraction from massive private data within vertical domain enterprises.

-The system internally integrates mainstream high-quality commercial large models such as DeepSeek and QWen, can deploy various open-source large models through Ollama in enterprise intranets, and realizes AI empowerment of traditional businesses through applications such as retrieval-augmented generation, image analysis and retrieval, and large model Agent, and can integrate enterprise internal information resources and enterprise software functions through open APIs.
+YiShape-VecDB internally integrates mainstream high-quality commercial large models such as DeepSeek and QWen, can deploy various open-source large models through Ollama in enterprise intranets, and realizes AI empowerment of traditional businesses through applications such as retrieval-augmented generation, image analysis and retrieval, and large model Agent, and can integrate enterprise internal information resources and enterprise software functions through open APIs.

+This project focuses on the development of a dedicated graphical user interface (GUI) for the "YiShape-VecDB", and all the files are free to use.

 ### Core Features